-Without using a expansion card, the camera can only be used in auto and manually modes.
+Without using an expansion card, the camera can only be used in auto and manual modes.

 The Canon EOS 650 was released before the Maxxum 5000i and had a similar price.
 Programmed auto-exposure, shutter priority, aperture priority, and depth-of-field priority were all built into the Canon EOS 650.

 There are a total of 26 Creative Expansion Cards.
 Some of them are a second version of a card.
 I do not know what any of the differences between the versions are.

 - A/S Mode (Aperture & Shutter Priority Modes)